OpenAgentsInc/onyx/app/services/nostr/README.md

 ### profile.ts
 Manages user profiles with support for both public and private profile data.
 Handles profile creation, updates, and retrieval with encrypted storage of sensitive profile information.

+### util.ts
+Utility functions for debugging and object tracking.
+Provides unique identifier generation for objects using WeakMap for memory-efficient object-to-id mapping.

 ## Usage

 These services form the core Nostr functionality of the Onyx app, providing: